Pospis Law provides representation in connection with the review and negotiation of employee severance agreements.

 If you are presented with a severance agreement, it is crucial that you understand what is being offered – and, perhaps more importantly, what you are being asked to give up in exchange – before signing it.
 We can help you understand the terms of a severance agreement and, in appropriate cases, attempt to negotiate a more favorable severance package.

-Initially, the agreement will likely contain a provision, usually called a “Release”, which (as its name suggests) operates to release the employer from liability for legal claims, such as those under the anti-discrimination laws.
-If there are facts suggesting that you may have one or more legal claims, an employment lawyer can evaluate those potential claims and attempt to negotiate a more favorable offer.
+Either way, most, if not all, severance agreements contain a provision, typically called a “Release”, which (as its name suggests) “releases” the employer from liability for legal claims, such as those arising under the anti-discrimination laws.
+If there are facts suggesting that you may have one or more legal (e.g., discrimination, harassment, or retaliation) claims, an employment lawyer can evaluate those potential claims, with the goal of negotiating a more favorable offer.

 The agreement may contain other provisions and restrictions, such as those relating to your future employment (so-called restrictive covenants such as a non-competition and/or non-solicitation clauses), confidentiality, and non-disparagement.